ahmadfajar/vue-mdbootstrap-docs/src/docs/reference/colors.md

 ### Text color variants

-Text color can be applied to any html element by using the classname `text-{variant}`.
+Text color can be applied to any html element by using the classname `text-{ColorName}`.

 ::: pureHtml
 ```html